Jeanne Harn

 Jeanne Angeles Harn (born in Rodriguez, Rizal, Philippines) is a Filipino fashion and ramp model, environmentalist and beauty pageant titleholder.
 She competed and won the national beauty pageant Miss Philippines Earth 2007.
 She was crowned by Miss Philippines Earth 2006 Cathy Untalan.

 Personal background

 Harn is the second child of John Harn, an educator, and of the former Erlinda Angeles, a retired public school teacher.

 She has a degree in Bachelor of Science in Business Administration major in management information system from the Information and Communications Technology Academy.
 She worked as an account executive for an advertising agency in Makati, Philippines.
 After her reign as Miss Philippines Earth, she worked for Nestle Philippines as a Channel Business Specialist as a supervisor managing sales representatives of Nestle's distributor, Philippine Vending Corporation responsible for the sales of the company in the Greater Manila Area.
 Currently, she is working as a Marketing Manager for Carousel Productions, Inc.

-She traditionally celebrates her birthday every year either with the home for the aged and elderly facilities like the Golden Acres and Tahanang Walang Hagdanan or to various institutions for children like the cancer society of the National Children's Hospital.